-- 1. This is a products liability action against the above-named Defendants (hereinafter, collectively referred to as "Defendants") because Plaintiff suffered from the severe effects of Parkinson's disease caused by exposure to products containing Paraquat ("PRODUCTS" or "Paraquat") which were sold, manufactured, distributed, and/or marketed by Defendants. - 2 Plaintiff, through this action, seeks recovery for damages as a result of their developing Parkinson's disease, which was directly and proximately caused by such wrongful conduct by Defendants, the unreasonably dangerous and defective nature of Paraquat, and the attendant effects of developing Parkinson's disease. - 3.
-At all relevant times, all Defendants were engaged in the research, development, manufacture, design, testing, sale and marketing of Paraquat, and introduced such products into the stream of commerce with knowledge and intent that such products be sold in all States of the United States. - 4.
-Defendants worked in tandem to conceal and continue to conceal their knowledge of Paraquat's unreasonably dangerous risks from Plaintiff, other consumers, and the medical community.
-Specifically, Defendants failed to adequately inform Plaintiff, consumers, and the medical community about the risks of Parkinson's disease associated with the use of Paraquat, which were known to and withheld by Defendants.
+- 1. This is a products liability action against the above-named Defendants (hereinafter, collectively referred to as "Defendants") because Mr. Nemeth suffered from the severe effects of Parkinson's Disease caused by exposure to Paraquat Products ("PRODUCTS") which were sold, manufactured, distributed, and/or marketed by Defendants. - 2.
+Plaintiff, Douglas Nemeth, through this action, seeks recovery for damages as a result of his developing Parkinson's Disease, which was directly and proximately caused by such wrongful conduct by Defendants, the unreasonably dangerous and defective nature of Paraquat, and the attendant effects of developing Parkinson's Disease. - 3.
+At all relevant times, all Defendants were engaged in the research, development, manufacture, design, testing, sale and marketing of PRODUCTS, and introduced such products into interstate commerce with knowledge and intent that such products be sold in all States of the United States

+4. Defendants concealed and continue to conceal their knowledge of the PRODUCTS' unreasonably dangerous risks from Mr. Nemeth, other consumers, and the medical community.
+Specifically, Defendants failed to adequately inform Mr. Nemeth, consumers, and the medical community about the known risks of Parkinson's Disease associated with the use of the PRODUCTS.